Slavery and Human Trafficking Statement for the Financial Year Ending 31 December 2020

 We confirm our commitment to prohibiting modern slavery and human trafficking in our supply chains and in any part of our businesses.
 Our Anti-Slavery and Human Trafficking Policy reflects our commitment to acting ethically and with integrity in all of our business relationships and to implementing and enforcing effective systems and controls to prohibit slavery and human trafficking in our supply chains and business.

-We have a zero tolerance approach to slavery and human trafficking.
-To ensure that those companies in our supply chains comply with these values, we require that all relevant suppliers are issued with, and agree to comply with, our Anti-Slavery and Human Trafficking Policy and that appropriate obligations are included in our contracts with them.
+To ensure that those companies in our supply chains comply with all obligations on anti-slavery and human trafficking, we require that all relevant suppliers are issued with, and agree to comply with, our Anti-Slavery and Human Trafficking Policy and that appropriate obligations are included in our contracts with them.
 These obligations will allow us to secure assurances that those suppliers have appropriate measures in place in relation to their own business and supply chains and commit to complying with all relevant legislation and codes of practice.

 In order to further ensure that there is no slavery and human trafficking in our supply chains, we intend to take the following further steps in the forthcoming financial year: